Dallas Startup Lawyer

 • Priced equity rounds and investor rights packages

-• Letters of intent (LOIs) and term sheet negotiation
+• Letters of intent and deal term negotiation

-• Legal due diligence planning and response support
+• Legal diligence planning and diligence response support

 • Closing and post-closing transition items

-As your company grows, the day-to-day legal work matters: equity incentives, hiring paperwork, customer terms, and vendor relationships.
-I draft, review, and negotiate the agreements that support scaling, while keeping them practical for fast-moving startups.
-For founders who want a single point of contact, I provide transactional counsel to help keep routine corporate work moving while you focus on building the business.
+As a company grows, the recurring legal work matters: hiring documents, equity incentives, customer terms, vendor agreements, and routine commercial contract negotiation.
+I draft, review, and negotiate the agreements that support scaling while keeping them practical for fast-moving businesses.
+For companies that want a trusted point of contact for ongoing legal work, I also provide outside counsel style support for day-to-day corporate and transactional needs.

-• Vendor/partner agreements and contract playbooks for repeatable negotiation
+• Vendor and partner agreements, plus contract process support for repeatable negotiation

-• Incorporating before a first customer contract, accelerator, or outside investment
+• Forming the company before a first major customer contract, accelerator, or outside investment

 • Reviewing and negotiating a SAFE, note, or priced-round term sheet

-• Building a repeatable MSA/SOW process for faster closes
+• Building a repeatable MSA and SOW process for faster contract cycles

-• Cleaning up ownership, IP assignments, and key agreements ahead of fundraising or M&A diligence
+• Cleaning up ownership, IP assignments, and key agreements ahead of fundraising or acquisition diligence

 • Evaluating an LOI and mapping the path from diligence to closing

-1. Intro call to understand your company, goals, timeline, and risk tolerance.
+1. Intro call to understand the company, timeline, priorities, and the immediate legal issue.

-3. Execution with clear drafts, tracked issues, and practical negotiation support.
+3. Execution with practical drafts, focused issue spotting, and negotiation support where needed.

-4. Closeout with a clean document set and next-step guidance.
+4. Closeout and next steps with a clean document set and guidance on what to address next.

 Do I need a Dallas startup lawyer to represent my startup?